Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webdumpvalveheat2.jpg"/>

-and then went to the switches in the wet bay through the holes where my stabilizer switches were once located.
-You could drill a hole here easily enough ...
+and then went to the new heat pad switches in the wet bay through the holes where my stabilizer switches were once located...

 <img src="/assets/webswitchpanel2.jpg"/>